Kids and Cancer: Pediatric Cancer Facts & Treatments

 Adult Cancer vs. Pediatric Cancer Care

-“The pediatric cancer patient is never an individual, but is looked at in the context of the family,” says Dr. Leonard Sender, explaining the need for a family-centered treatment approach with young cancer patients.
+“The pediatric cancer patient is never an individual, but is looked at in the context of the family,” says Dr. Jamie Frediani, explaining the need for a family-centered treatment approach with young cancer patients.
 “Kids have siblings.
 They have parents.
 We try to understand that patient as a child, or teen, or young adult, but we also understand how they fit into their family and the family dynamics.
 In adult medicine, the family’s wishes are often secondary to the patient’s wishes.
 In pediatrics, they can be equal or overshadowed.
 A three-year-old can’t define what they want to do but with teens, we try to find the balance between the patient’s and the parent’s wishes.”

 Pediatric Cancer Ages: Considering Development

 Developmental assessment and stages of the child’s growth, including in utero before birth, are considered.
 “We think of adult cancers as the consequences of living your life.
 In childhood, it really is more about developmentally what is going on.
-Sometimes the cause is unknown,” says Dr. Sender.
+Sometimes the cause is unknown,” says Dr. Frediani.

 Cancer Treatment for Kids: Approach at CHOC

 Children with cancer are not just considered “little adults” in terms of care.
-“We want them to still be children,” says Dr. Sender.
+“We want them to still be children,” says Dr. Frediani.
 “We make sure that we provide an environment that is nurturing and comforting to the family.
 This is very stressful for these families.
 We are always thinking of that.
 We have a team-centered approach.
 We have oncologists, social workers, psychologists, child life experts and others all working to provide the young patient with as normal of a life as possible while they are being treated.
 CHOC is truly committed.
 It’s our passion.
 We want to deliver the most advanced treatment we can.”

 Adult vs. Teen and Young Adult Cancer Treatment